26-Year-Old Right Wing – Chicago Blackhawks

 Richard Panik Contract Information:

-Signed a three-year, entry-level contract with Tampa Bay in May of 2011.
+Signed a two-year, $5.6 million contract extension with the Blackhawks in May of 2017.

 To instantly reveal our fantasy analysis of every player – including Richard Panik – simply subscribe now.

 |2017-18 Proj||26||NHL||CHI||82||Subscribe now to see our 2017-18 projections for Richard Panik|

 Age is determined on October 1st of each season.No Yes

 Richard Panik: Past News Updates ( ▲ View most recent update )